vegardrsolum/attipy/README.md

 euler_est = np.asarray(euler_est)
 ```

+To limit integration drift, the AHRS state estimates must be corrected using long
+term stable aiding measurements.
+If no aiding measurements are available (as in the
+example above), an assumption of stationarity must be used to ensure convergence and
+stability of the attitude estimates.
+The default aiding configuration is thus set
+to zero velocity with an uncertainty of 10 m/s standard deviation.
+Note: only the
+roll and pitch degrees of freedom will converge using this aiding configuration;
+these states are still observable using specific force measurements and the known
+direction of gravity.

+Only the roll and pitch
+degrees of freedom will converge using this aiding configuration, since these are
+the only DOFs that are observable using the specific force and the known direction
+of gravity.

 Under sustained linear acceleration, attitude estimates can be improved using velocity
 measurements as aiding, and heading aiding can be used to correct the yaw angle drift: